apapenheim/apapenheim.github.io/_trc/2020identity.md

 The text face is the very free <a href="https://fonts.google.com/specimen/Libre+Franklin" target="_blank">Libre Franklin</a>.
 It does the job.

-More disappointing is that, save for the donate button, the <a href="https://www.linotype.com/1082317/alternate-gothic-no-2-product.html" target="_blank">Alternate Gothic</a> used in the logo is not really visible elsewhere on the page.
+More disappointing is that save for the donate button, the <a href="https://www.linotype.com/1082317/alternate-gothic-no-2-product.html" target="_blank">Alternate Gothic</a> used in the logo is not visible elsewhere on the page.
 Hot pink is not Atlas.
 It can not be relied upon to uphold the stylistic linkage between logotype and webpage on its own.

 [→ Vector copies of Gillibrand's logo are available as a graphics package here. ←](https://f001.backblazeb2.com/file/the-red-channel/2020identity-feb/gillibrand_2020.7z)

 *Who is talking about it?*
 * *<a href="https://anchoredcreative.studio/blog/2019/1/22/ranking-the-2020-democratic-presidential-candidates-branding-amp-what-it-says-about-their-campaigns#gillibrand" target="_blank">"Very OK" - Anchored Creative</a>*
 * *BuzzFeed <a href="https://www.buzzfeednews.com/article/katherinemiller/campaign-logos-gillibrand-kamala-warren-sherrod" target="_blank">spotted the pink</a>.*
-* *<a href="https://www.electionseason.co/snapshots/senator-kirsten-gillibrands-website-following-presidential-exploratory-committee-launch/" target="_blank">Election Season</a> wrote up the website pretty thoroughly, and produced a video with some cheerful music.*
+* *<a href="https://www.electionseason.co/snapshots/senator-kirsten-gillibrands-website-following-presidential-exploratory-committee-launch/" target="_blank">Election Season</a> wrote up the website pretty thoroughly and produced a video with some cheerful music.*
 * *<a href="https://www.greenheaddesign.com/2020/" target="_blank">Greenhead Design</a> goes thermonuclear, deems it "somehow worse than Ojeda's."*
 * *Natalya Jaime covered the pink for <a href="https://www.hollywoodreporter.com/news/color-pink-enters-presidential-race-candidate-kirsten-gillibrand-1176749" target="_blank">The Hollywood Reporter</a>.*
 * *See Hunter Schwarz in <a href="https://mailchi.mp/cnn/the-state-of-the-union-is-tbd?e=dc7ec5fe1b" target="_blank">Cover/Line</a> on what a difference ten years can make.*